MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 :::image type="content" source="media/hosted-machines/vm-image-permissions.png" alt-text="Screenshot of the Manage access dialog of the VM image.":::

 > [!NOTE]
-> When a user isn't part of an environment anymore, you can continue to see it as a deactivated user.
+> When a user isn't part of an environment anymore, you can continue to see the user as deactivated.
 You'll be notified in the **Manage access** section of the image if it's shared with deactivated users.
 In this situation, remove access to them.

 ## Use custom VNet for your hosted machines